shibam-max/news-aggregator/README.md

 # News Aggregator Microservice

-A microservice that aggregates news articles from Guardian and New York Times APIs.
-Built with Spring Boot and includes pagination, offline fallback, and duplicate article removal.
+Built by Shibam Samaddar - A microservice that aggregates news articles from Guardian and New York Times APIs.
+This project helped me learn Spring Boot reactive programming and API integration patterns.

 ## Features